 Just like with the previous step, this is about using the knowledge you outlined in the project management plan.
 In all projects, there will be changes, but when using project integration management, these changes have to be considered from all perspectives.
 So, instead of just making changes that benefit your project, consider what effect this will have on other related parties.
 Only this way, will you be able to make the right decisions and respect competing objectives between yours and other projects.

 Integrated change control requires a lot of information and knowledge, thus using a project management solution really gives you an advantage.
-You can check which projects are dependant on your tasks, what resources are available, and what deadlines are coming up.
-Having all of the information in one place promotes project integration management and decision making.
+You can check which projects are dependent on your tasks, what resources are available, and what deadlines are coming up.
+Having all of the information in one place promotes project integration management and decision-making.

 All projects, integrated or not, have to come to an end.
 So when the time comes, the last integrated project management process is closing the project and performing analysis and a retrospective.
 Evaluate actual resources and time spent vs estimations.
 This will help you get a better understanding of the process and improve the planning of future projects.
 For example, the Teamhood time sheet report delivers precise data on each task comparing time spent vs estimation.
 This can be summarised on phase, person, or team level.